Battle of Hel: Aftermath

 Polish battle casualties were light – some 50 dead and 150 wounded.
 About 3,600 Polish soldiers and sailors were taken prisoner.
 German losses were similar, estimated at a few dozen dead and wounded.
 Some remaining Polish light vessels, including light minelayers, gunboats, and noncombatant units such as tugboats, which were not sunk by air raids, may (sources vary) have been scuttled before the capitulation.
 Either way, most were either captured by the Germans or raised from the shallow waters and pressed into German service in subsequent weeks.

 After Hel's surrender, the only organized military resistance in Poland was conducted by Independent Operational Group Polesie, which capitulated after the Battle of Kock on 5 October 1939, marking the end of organized resistance to the German invasion.

 Some of the fortifications of Hel survived, and are currently tourist attractions.
-One of Hel's four 152 mm Bofors batteries is now on display at the Polish Army Museum in Warsaw.
+One of Hel's four 152 mm Bofors batteries from Heliodor Laskowski's Artillery Battery is now on display at the Polish Army Museum in Warsaw.
 The Battle of Hel appears among the battles inscribed on the Tomb of the Unknown Soldier in Warsaw.